luca652/volo/README.md

 <img width="382" alt="Screenshot 2023-08-07 at 20 04 13" src="https://github.com/luca652/volo/assets/116643436/7a66cf40-81c9-4940-b868-cbbb61a6ce50">

-A user can also create their own group and accept/decline requests from other users.
+A user can also create their own group and accept or decline requests from other users.
 <img width="383" alt="Screenshot 2023-08-07 at 20 07 21" src="https://github.com/luca652/volo/assets/116643436/f2fd2060-bc55-4d6b-beda-99764e2454e9">

 Within a group, users can create events and RSVP to other user's events.
+Each group has a chatroom.
 <img width="379" alt="Screenshot 2023-08-07 at 20 07 33" src="https://github.com/luca652/volo/assets/116643436/88ac71e3-450c-4b38-88f3-11a4301e9f38">

-Each group has a chatroom.

 Users can see resources posted by other users and pin them to the pins section of their profile page.